seyyedarashazimi/dgsp/README.md

 - Is resistant to quantum adversaries.
 - Provides **user anonymity**, **unforgeability**, **traceability**, and **correctness**.
 - Ensures sensitive cryptographic material is securely wiped from memory when no longer needed by zeroizing them.
-- Does not assume a trusted manager as manager can be audited as well.
+- Manager's behavior can be audited and judged.

 ### Scalability and Efficiency